brotatotes/bht-automation/bht gen 1/Mark/Chapter 6/Mark 6 54 bht.md

 3. "See on Matthew 14:35, and comp.
 John 6:24-25; John 6:59."

 ### Archibald T Robertson:
-1. "Recognizing Jesus, knowing fully as nearly all did by now."
+1. "Recognizing Jesus, knowing fully (επ) as nearly all did by now."

-2. "Recognizing Jesus, knowing fully."
+2. "Recognizing Jesus, knowing fully (επ) as nearly all did by now."

-3. "Knowing fully as nearly all did by now."
+3. "Recognizing Jesus, knowing fully (επ) as nearly all did by now."

 ### John Gill:
-1. "Christ and his disciples... straightway they knew him."
+1. "Christ and his disciples...straightway they knew him"
-2. "The men of that place... the inhabitants of that country."
+2. "the men of that place...the inhabitants of that country"
-3. "They knew him, having seen and heard him before."
+3. "they knew him, having seen and heard him before"

 ## Generation Details